sowasred/portfolio-2-gatsby/src/blogs/post-5.md

 Applications that require speed include:
 React is an excellent framework for speed and performance in your application because it was designed with performance in mind and supports the virtual DOM.
 Applications requiring versatility:
-React can be used almost anywhere without sacrificing performance.
-You don't need to use any special techniques to make it work on different platforms.
-The framework ecosystem will support you with things like React Native for mobile app development.
+React can be used almost anywhere without sacrificing performance, and you don't need to use any special techniques to work on different platforms.
+The framework ecosystem will support you with React Native for mobile app development.
 General websites that require good SEO:
 React's speed and overall performance can help improve SEO in Google's eyes by providing a better user experience.
 Suitable for a global audience: